Rock n Roll Denver Marathon: My Worst Run Ever

 Because without them, I never would have had a chance to test my resolve and my will against its limits.
 People chuckle when I tell them my marathon was a life-changing experience, but I believe I came out a different person than when I started.

 For me, the marathon was a perfect reminder to embrace the challenges and obstacles you face in life, because they are opportunities to grow from.
-I learned so much about myself from this race.
+I learned so much about myself and what I was truly capable of from this race.

 At one point, I vowed never to do another one of these again.
 Who was I kidding.
 I can't wait for the next one *wink*.